Etudes and Variations on Nonlinear Dynamics and Chaos

 Lanchester's early aerodynamical paper "The soaring of birds and the possibilities of mechanical flight" was written in 1897, much before the first airplane was built.
 He was ahead of his time.
 [In 1927 he also designed a hybrid, "petrol-electric" passenger car; trucks used hybrid engines even earlier!
 One of such trucks pulled the telescopes up a dangerous path to Mt.
 Wilson observatory from Pasadena, CA, in 1908-1918.
 But it proved too weak, and was supplemented by an auxilliary donkey in front.]
 In the second part of a two-volume book on flight published in 1907 and 1908, both on microfilm in U of T library, Lancaster described the phugoid (minus the damping).
 The phenomenon is described in wikipedia, although in scant physical and mathematical detail.

-There was a genius aerodynamicist who first explained the lift force as effect of circulation of air around airfoil also studied the theory of phugoid, earlier than Lanchester.
-He also predicted the possibility of making loops before an airplane was constructed, in a paper on gliding of birds.
+It turns out that a prominent Russian aerodynamicist explained the lift force as a result of circulation of air's velocity field around airfoil.
+He also studied the theory of phugoid earlier than Lanchester, and predicted the possibility of making loops (before an airplane was constructed), in a paper on gliding of birds.
 That man was Никола́й Его́рович Жуко́вский or Nikolai Zhukovsky (sometimes spelled Joukowsky).

 Here is more on airfoil theorem and the Joukowsky transform and airfoils.